liquity/dev/README.md

 When a liquidation is offset with the Stability Pool, debt from the liquidation is cancelled with an equal amount of LUSD in the pool, which is burned.

-Individual deposits absorb the debt from the liquidated trove in proportion to their deposit as a share of total deposits.
+Individual deposits absorb the debt from the liquidated Trove in proportion to their deposit as a share of total deposits.

-Similarly the liquidated trove’s ETH is assigned to depositors in the same proportion.
+Similarly the liquidated Trove’s ETH is assigned to depositors in the same proportion.

 For example: a liquidation that empties 30% of the Stability Pool will reduce each deposit by 30%, no matter the size of the deposit.